 We've seen our share of sleek, modern homes that nail this trend, but this classic interior proves any space can experiment with tile transitioning.
 This Barcelona home blends monochrome checkerboard tiles with whitewashed floorboards sporadically to give it a modern edge.
 If you're considering this trend in a traditional kitchen, be sure to update décor, too.
 The treatment instantly modernizes a room, so make sure this theme carries throughout the space by updating pendant lights or drawer pulls.

 While it's easy to get caught up in the aesthetics, there are a few practicalities to consider before calling a contractor and tearing out your bathroom floor.
 Pause and work through the logistics.
-"The biggest challenges are making sure the leveling of both materials is spot-on while addressing the different types of underlayments," says Zunino.
+"The biggest challenges are making sure the leveling of both materials is spot-on while addressing the different types of underlayments," says Britt.

 It's also vital to make sure the tiles cover wet zones, like under basins or near the shower, while the floorboards mark typically dry areas, like the doorway. "[Make sure to check] the waterproofing membrane and that there is still room for expansion and contraction," she recommends.

 Renovating a studio apartment can often feel like it's fraught with spatial issues, but we've got good news: This trend is made for small homes.
-"I think this type of floor treatment is most appropriate in areas of transition, [like] entry areas, open baths, or even kitchens," says Zunino.
+"I think this type of floor treatment is most appropriate in areas of transition, [like] entry areas, open baths, or even kitchens," says Britt.
 Why?
 "It's a creative way to delineate space without a hard line."

-Next up, take a look at the existing décor.
+Next, take a look at the existing décor.
 If you opt for geometric tiles in different hues, furniture should be kept understated.
 Take cues from award-winning Italian interior designer Paola Navone, who let the unique tile flooring in this home take center stage with wire furniture that doesn't detract from the overall design.

 Not ready to renovate your floors?
 This gorgeous bathroom dabbles in the trend by gradually fazing out the hexagonal tiles towards the ceiling to make a honeycomb-like pattern.
 The best bit?
 You don't need to worry about matching the tiles with bespoke wooden panels so it takes a fraction of the time and effort.